Analytics categorization sets

 Categorization is most effective for classifying documents under the following conditions:

-- You have identified the categories or issues of interest.
+- You've identified the categories or issues of interest.

 - You know how you want to title the categories.